mbrunnert/elasticsearch-ingest-test/README.md

 ## Usage

 The API is called using the same parameters and body as the [simulate api](https://www.elastic.co/guide/en/elasticsearch/reference/master/simulate-pipeline-api.html), with the addition of the expected_docs body parameter.
+Note that:

-Note that verbose mode is not supported.
+* Verbose mode is not supported.
+* Simulate API always adds `"_id": "id"` if no value is provided.
+The `_id` field needs to be added at least to `expected_docs` to avoid test failure
+* The `diff` objects describes the action to be performed by the pipeline in order for the test to pass.
+E.g. in the example below, the pipeline should be extended to move (rename) the field `foo` to `foo1`.

 Example request
 ```